 The bioavailability of sumatriptan via subcutaneous site injection to 18 healthy male subjects was 97% ± 16% of that obtained following intravenous injection.
 Protein binding, determined by equilibrium dialysis over the concentration range of 10 to 1,000 ng/mL, is low, approximately 14% to 21%.
 The effect of sumatriptan on the protein binding of other drugs has not been evaluated.

-Hepatic Impairment: The effect of hepatic disease on the pharmacokinetics of subcutaneously administered sumatriptan has been evaluated.
-There were no statistically significant differences in the pharmacokinetics of subcutaneously administered sumatriptan in moderately hepatically impaired subjects compared with healthy controls.
+Hepatic Impairment: The effect of mild to moderate hepatic disease on the pharmacokinetics of subcutaneously administered sumatriptan has been evaluated.
+There were no significant differences in the pharmacokinetics of subcutaneously administered sumatriptan in moderately hepatically impaired subjects compared with healthy controls.
 The pharmacokinetics of subcutaneously administered sumatriptan in patients with severe hepatic impairment has not been studied.
 The use of Sumavel DosePro in this population is not recommended [see Use In Specific Populations].

 Race: The systemic clearance and Cmax of sumatriptan were similar in black (n = 34) and Caucasian (n = 38) healthy male subjects.

 Dogs receiving oral sumatriptan developed corneal opacities and defects in the corneal epithelium.
 Corneal opacities were seen at the lowest dosage tested, 2 mg/kg/day, and were present after 1 month of treatment.
 Defects in the corneal epithelium were noted in a 60-week study.
-Earlier examinations for these toxicities were not conducted, and no-effect doses were not established; however, the relative exposure at the lowest dose tested was approximately 5 times the human exposure after a 100-mg oral dose or 3 times the human exposure after a 6 mg subcutaneous dose.
+Earlier examinations for these toxicities were not conducted and no-effect doses were not established; however, the relative exposure at the lowest dose tested was approximately 5 times the human exposure after a 100-mg oral dose or 3 times the human exposure after a 6 mg subcutaneous dose.

-In two US well-controlled clinical trials of sumatriptan injection 6 mg in 1,104 migraine patients with moderate or severe migraine pain, the onset of relief was rapid (less than 10 minutes.
-Headache relief, as evidenced by a reduction in pain from severe or moderately severe to mild or no headache, was achieved in 70% of the patients within 1 hour of a single 6 mg subcutaneous dose of sumatriptan injection.
-Headache relief was achieved in approximately 82% of patients within 2 hours, and 65% of subjects treated with sumatriptan 6 mg had headache relief and were pain free within 2 hours.
-Table 4 shows the 1- and 2-hour efficacy results for subcutaneous sumatriptan 6 mg.
+In 2 randomized, placebo-controlled clinical trials of sumatriptan injection 6 mg in 1,104 subjects with moderate or severe migraine pain, the onset of relief was less than 10 minutes.
+Headache relief, as defined by a reduction in pain from severe or moderately severe to mild or no headache, was achieved in 70% of the subjects within 1 hour of a single 6 mg subcutaneous dose of sumatriptan injection.
+Approximately 82% and 65% of subjects treated with sumatriptan 6 mg had headache relief and were pain free within 2 hours, respectively.

 |1-Hour Data||Study 1||Study 2|